-Usually through direct private payment, insurance policies, or asset reallocation and Medicare assistance.
-There are different types of long-term care, including in-home, assisted living, and nursing home.
+Usually through direct private payment, insurance policies, or asset reallocation, and Medicare assistance.
+There are different types of long-term care, including in-home, assisted living, and nursing homes.
 While this care may be medically necessary, it may also be extremely expensive.

 According to MarketWatch in 2017, nursing home care in Massachusetts averages about $12,000 per month.

 So it's important to work with an experienced legal advisor who can help you make informed decisions.

 Pay Options for Long-Term Care in Massachusetts

-If you're faced with the possibility of nursing home care, there are three ways to cover costs.
+If you are faced with the possibility of nursing home care, there are three ways to cover costs.
 You can:

 - Pay privately.
 This means you'd pay out-of-pocket for nursing home care.
 Regardless of the value of your financial assets, there's still the risk of potentially using all of your money and not have anything left for loved ones.

 - Purchase a policy.
 This includes a long-term care insurance policy or a life insurance policy with an appropriate rider to cover long-term care.

 Each option has pros and cons.
-It's crucial for financial stability to work with a legal advisor who understands your objectives and individual needs.
+It is crucial for financial stability to work with a legal advisor who understands your objectives and individual needs.

 Attorney Michael Monteforte, Jr. will review the options with you so that you can make an informed decision.
-Call today, or fill out our brief contact form on this page to schedule your initial consultation.
-This free meeting helps you start planning for long-term care and protection of your family’s financial assets.
+Call today at 978-657-7437, or fill out the contact form on this page to schedule your initial consultation.
+This meeting helps you start planning for long-term care and protection of your family’s financial assets.